feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/brain_circuits.md

 ### Opening Regions

 **Method 1: Double-Click**
-- In Circuit Builder, double-click a region node
+- In Circuit Builder, double-click a circuit node
 - The view switches to show that region's contents

 **Method 2: Dropdown Menu**